|01-26-2012, 09:16 AM||#1|

 1.….The connecting rod is coupled directly to the piston.
 This saves the expense of the straight line mechanism and crosshead.
 The piston is made longer so that it guides itself – it introduces the layout we are now familiar with in a modern IC engine.
 It is another example of Trevithick’s ability to simplify mechanism and contain costs.

 2.….The engine is not double acting.
-This saves the costs of the neck gland & allows simpler valve to be used.
+This saves the costs of the neck gland & allows for a simpler valve to be used.
 It is required if the connecting rod is to be coupled directly to the piston.

 3.….A large flywheel is fitted – required to smooth the power pulses since the engine is single acting.
 It is Trevithick’s trademark large wheel with elegant thin rim.
 Flywheel 6’ 6” diameter (2m) [17.7].